lukso-network/docs/docs/learn/universal-receiver/create-receiver-forwarder.md

 </Tabs>

-## Step 3 - Compile & Deploy our LSP1 Forwarder contract
+## Step 3 - Deploy our LSP1 Forwarder

 Now that we have created our custom LSP1 Delegate Forwarder contract, we will deploy it on LUKSO Testnet.

-We will use a script in Hardhat to deploy our LSP1 Forwarder contract.
-We will use our main controller address (by exporting its private key from the UP Browser Extension and adding it in a `.env` file).

-### 3.1 - Compile the contract

-This will generate its artifacts, including its ABI and bytecode.
+Let's first compile our contract to generate its ABI and bytecode.

 ```bash
 hardhat compile
 ```

-### 3.2 - Deploy the contract
+We will use a script in Hardhat to deploy our LSP1 Forwarder contract.
+We will use our main controller address (by exporting its private key from the UP Browser Extension and adding it in a `.env` file).

 Create the following file under the `scripts/` folder in your Hardhat project.